The Optical, Ultraviolet, and X-ray Structure of the Quasar HE 0435-1223: Data

 \subsection{Optical data}

 The magnitudes of the four images of \hefour\ have been monitored since 2003 August in the $R$ band (rest frame 2417\,\AA), with a cadence varying from one day to about a week.
 An automated pipeline subtracts instrumental bias and flat-fields the images in the standard way.
 Three to six images are obtained per epoch, and we combine them to increase the signal to noise ratio and reject cosmic rays.
 We measure the fluxes of the quasar images and the lens galaxy using the \ac{PSF} fitting method described in detail by \citet{Kochanek:2006p47}.
 The width of the \ac{PSF} is measured using the SExtractor software package \citep{Bertin:1996p393}, and we reject epochs where the \ac{FWHM} is greater than $2\farcs{}5$ or where the sky background is particularly high due to cloud cover or excessive moonlight.
 For the handful of remaining epochs where the magnitudes look grossly anomalous compared to neighboring epochs, we re-examine the imaging data and invariably find that an uncorrected cosmic ray has collided with one of the quasar images.
-We correct these cases by hand.
+In these cases we mask the cosmic ray-affected pixels by hand and repeat the image combination and flux measurements.
 The light curves are given in Table~\ref{tab:optlc}.
 The $R$ band covers a region of the redshifted quasar spectrum free of strong emission lines, but there may be contamination from Fe\textsc{ii} emission and the Balmer continuum.
 However, the equivalent width is small enough that it should not strongly influence our results \citep[see][]{Dai:2010p278}.